 Adding value means new walls, and fresh coats of paint - right?
 Well, not always.
 If you plan on selling in the next year, or perhaps already have your home on the market, there is one simple way of adding value that’s cost effective and doesn’t disrupt your homelife: planning permission.

 How to obtain planning permission

 Securing planning permission can add up to £10,000 onto your home’s value, and lasts for up to 3 years.
 It helps buyers understand the development opportunities of your home, allowing them to envision extra bedrooms, open-plan kitchens, and future profits for when they come to sell.

-In order to obtain planning permission, you’ll need an architect to design a proposed space, and for this to happen you’ll need to provide the measurements of your home as it currently stands - also known as your ‘existing drawings’.
+In order to obtain planning permission, you’ll need an architectural designer to design a proposed space, and for this to happen you’ll need to provide the measurements of your home as it currently stands - also known as your ‘existing drawings’.

 You might have some versions of these already.
 Either…

-If you’ve had an architect work on your home before, you may have been given a set of floor plans in a DWG file format, also known as a CAD file.
+If you’ve had an architectural designer work on your home before, you may have been given a set of floor plans in a DWG file format, also known as a CAD file.